mmondics/aiops-z/README.md

     ![instana-menu](https://raw.githubusercontent.com/mmondics/media/main/images/instana-menu.png)

-    Next, you will go through each section in the menu, starting with Websites & Mobile Apps.
+    Next, you will go through each section in the menu.

 13. Click the Websites & Mobile Apps option.

+    **Note: website monitoring is currently not configured for this tutorial.
+This step and the following were left in for completeness.**

     ![instana-menu-websites](https://raw.githubusercontent.com/mmondics/media/main/images/instana-menu-websites.png)